hogankp/knit/README.md

 * `K2Tog`, `K3Tog`, `K4Tog`: Knit N together.
 * `P2Tog`, `P3Tog`, `P4Tog`: Purl N together.
 * `Ca`: Single Cable stitch
+* `Psso`: Pass second to last sitch over last one.

 Stitches can be directly followed by a quantifier (see below), in order to determine how often they should be repeated.
 For example `P3 K2` means: